OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Experimental Platform

-In this study, OPTiML is evaluated without the $var$ and $cov$ regularization components.
+\textbf{Effect of $var$ and $cov$ Regularizers.} In this study, OTCXR is evaluated without the $var$ and $cov$ regularization components.
 The results indicate a decline in performance, highlighting the importance of these regularization terms in preserving valuable information during the training process.